Abecma

 Overview

 Abecma is a medicine used to treat adults with multiple myeloma (a cancer of the bone marrow) when the cancer has come back (relapsed) and has not responded to treatment (refractory).
-It is used in adults who have received at least three prior therapies, including an immunomodulatory agent, a proteasome inhibitor and an anti‑CD38 antibody and whose disease has worsened since the last treatment.
+It is used in adults who have received at least two prior therapies, including an immunomodulatory agent, a proteasome inhibitor and an anti‑CD38 antibody and whose disease has worsened since the last treatment.

 Abecma is a type of advanced therapy medicine called ‘gene therapy’.
 This type of medicine works by delivering genes into the body.